Sidebar LogoHomeInstallationUsageIndexIndexGitHub </> Back Next Usage

 The output file is: C:\Users\user1\md2html_context_menu_integration.reg

 Find the generated file in the user's profile directory, check and execute it (by double-click).
-Read the popped up message and confirm the operation.
+Read the pop-up message and confirm the operation.

 Note